Streaming 4D Visual Geometry Transformer: Experiments

 \subsection{Experimental Analysis}

-\textbf{Cached Memory Token.} To validate the effectiveness of the cached memory token, we evaluate StreamVGGT on the ETH3D~\cite{eth3d} dataset under two settings: full-sequence input and streaming input. ``Time'' denotes the inference latency of the final frame in a 40-frame stream.
-The results indicate that cached memory tokens not only accelerate streaming inference but also preserve temporal consistency and perceptual accuracy.
+\textbf{Inference Time and Memory Consumption Analysis.} To evaluate the efficiency of our design in streaming tasks, we compare the inference latency for the final frame of sequences containing 1, 5, 10, 20, 30, and 40 frames among StreamVGGT and VGGT~\citep{wang2025vggtvisualgeometrygrounded}.
+All experiments were conducted on a single NVIDIA A800 GPU.
+For StreamVGGT and VGGT, we employ FlashAttention-2~\citep{flashattention2} with an image resolution of 518 $\times$ 392.
+The results of inference time and memory consumption are summarized in \Cref{fig:time}.
+Additionally, we provide a comparison on inference consumption with CUT3R~\citep{cut3r} and Spann3R~\citep{wang20243d}.
+For a fair comparison, the input resolution for both CUT3R and Spann3R is set to 512 $\times$ 384.
+As shown in \Cref{Tab:inference comp}, our method exhibits a moderate increase in inference time and memory usage when processing longer sequences.
+This is mainly because the number of cached memory tokens grows with the sequence length.
+However, we reckon that there is a trade-off between spatial memory storage and performance, and StreamVGGT shows a good one for not very long sequences.

-\textbf{Inference Time Analysis.} To evaluate the efficiency of our design in streaming 4D reconstruction tasks, we compare the inference latency for the final frame of sequences containing 1, 5, 10, 20, 30, and 40 frames among StreamVGGT and VGGT~\cite{wang2025vggtvisualgeometrygrounded}.
-All experiments are conducted on a single NVIDIA A800 GPU.
-For StreamVGGT and VGGT, we employ FlashAttention-2~\cite{flashattention2} with an image resolution of 518 $\times$ 392.
-The results of inference time are summarized in Figure~\ref{fig:time}.
+Still, StreamVGGT faces scalability challenge for very long sequences.
+Therefore, we introduce two strategies: (i) \textbf{windowed streaming}, which partitions the sequence into fixed-length chunks and then aligns the point clouds produced for each chunk using the predicted camera extrinsics, so that peak memory stays within a predefined budget; and (ii) \textbf{K-nearest-frames caching}, where each frame attends only to tokens from the most recent K frames.
+As demonstrated in \cref{Tab:pruning_strategies}, both approaches effectively bound memory usage and latency during inference on extended videos, while maintaining high accuracy.
+This offers a practical trade-off that effectively resolves computational concerns for long-sequence handling without significant degradation in results.